 “Yeah.
 Right there.”
 I said pointing to the exact spot.

 The cop shined his light on the mucky road.
-Pebbles, sticks and scuffle marks could be seen but no crumpled-up bill.
-There seemed to be two sets of muddy, indistinct footprints.
+Pebbles, sticks and scuffle marks were visible but no crumpled-up bill.
+There were two sets of muddy, indistinct footprints.

 “There’s no money down on the ground here.”

 “He was just here.
 I swear it.
 My kids saw him too.”